MerShafu/Assignment-1-Deep-Learning-for-Image-Classification/README.md

 Dataset used: https://www.kaggle.com/datasets/puneet6060/intel-image-classification

-For this project, we reduce some of the images for better and faster processing.
+For this project, we reduced some of the images for better and faster processing, and also it is already sufficient for the amount used in this project.